aws-samples/aws-modern-application-workshop/module-6/README.md

 sam package --template-file ~/environment/MythicalMysfitsQuestionsService-Repository/customer-questions.yml --output-template-file ~/environment/MythicalMysfitsQuestionsService-Repository/transformed-questions.yml --s3-bucket REPLACE_ME_NEW_QUESTIONS_SERVICE_CODE_BUCKET_NAME
 ```

-...and then deploy the CloudFormation stack. **Note: provide an email address you have access to as the REPLACE_ME_EMAIL_ADDRESS parameter.
+...and then deploy the CloudFormation stack. **Note: provide an email address you have access to as the REPLACE_ME_EMAIL_ADDRESS parameter (replace it prior to pasting this command, the stack creation will fail if you execute the command without providing a valid email address).
 This will be the email address that user questions are published to by the SNS topic**:

 ```
 aws cloudformation deploy --template-file /home/ec2-user/environment/MythicalMysfitsQuestionsService-Repository/transformed-questions.yml --stack-name MythicalMysfitsQuestionsService-Stack --capabilities CAPABILITY_IAM --parameter-overrides AdministratorEmailAddress=REPLACE_ME_YOUR_EMAIL_ADDRESS